ThatOneG0rilla/LeaderBoard/README.md

 - Insta Ban (In cloudscript)

 **SETUP**
-Follow tutorial on youtube here:
+Follow tutorial on youtube [here](https://youtu.be/fBMY1vpQF6Y): or do this:
 1. Import Package into game
 2. Drag Prefab in
 3. Go to your playfab revision: https://developer.playfab.com/en-us/r/t/YOURID/automation/cloud-script/revisions